 Top 3 reasons people accidentally “drop” babies

-- Rolling off of a changing table
+- The changing table

 Tips on preventing falls